3.3. Basic Measurement Operation

 Display

-In DC mode, the display can be configured to show either the DC measurement, Relative DC measurement, or calculated resistance.
-Tap the three dots or the resistance symbol in the upper right hand corner of the display area to change which value is displayed.
-When displaying the Relative DC measurement, the ZERO/CLEAR button can be used to modify the baseline for the relative measurement.
+In DC mode, configure the display to show either the DC measurement, Relative DC measurement, or calculated resistance.
+Tap the three dots or the omega (Ω) in the upper right-hand corner of the display area to change which value is displayed.
+When displaying the Relative DC measurement, use the ZERO/CLEAR button to modify the baseline for the relative measurement.
 For more information on the calculated resistance, see Calculated Resistance.
 For more information on the Relative DC measurement, see Relative Measurement.

 Averaging Time